youknowjack/scamp/README.md

 NOTE: Scamp is provided as a reference implementation and learning tool.
 It should always be used in accordance with applicable terms of service.

+The `setup.sh` demonstrates how to set up to run Scamp with Python 3.7.
+This script has been successfully tested on a Mac with HomeBrew and pyenv 2.3.0.